NOAA-EPIC/data_converter/README.md

     * Refer to [Environment Setup](#Environment-Setup)

 # Quick Start
-1) Install miniconda per "Environment Setup" section.
+1) Install miniconda per the "Environment Setup" section.
-2) Establish AWS credentials configuration file via the "AWS Command Line Interface (AWS CLI) Credentials Setup" page in Confluence.
+2) Create a conda environment based on the YAML file provided within this repository via executing the following command:

+    * conda env create -f environment.yml

+3) Activate the conda environment via executing the following command:

+    * conda activate data_converter

+4) Save the data in need of conversion under **/raw_data**.
+If an object needs to be download from Amazon Web Services (AWS) S3 storage, then execute the following command within your terminal:

+   * python main_s3_download.py -b <bucket_arn> -k <key> -z <save_as_fn>

+      * <bucket_arn>: Cloud bucket's Amazon Resource Name (ARN).
+Options: 'noaa-ufs-regtests-pds', 'noaa-ufs-land-da-pds', 'noaa-ufs-srw-pds'
+      * <key>: Key of the object in cloud.
+      * save_as_fn (str): Name to save downloaded file as on local disk.

+Note: The object will be located under **/raw_data.**

-3) If applicable, execute the following command within the terminal to download an object from cloud -- otherwise, save the data in need of conversion under **/raw_data**.
+5) Execute the following command to convert the netCDF data file to zarr.

-4)
+   * python main_nc2zarr_converter.py -f <filename> -z <filename2save> -d <modifymultivars_if_applicable>

+7)

 # Environment Setup: